jeertmans/jeertmans.github.io/_posts/2023-12-07-confirmation.md

 in a relatively long oral presentation of my work and technical questions from my thesis committee.

-Below are my slides.
-Most slides contain notes, which you can read by pressing <kbd>S</kbd>.

 ## Slides

 {% include slides.html url="/assets/slides/2023-12-07-confirmation.html" %}